 Child In Need of Care

 In the year 2011, our division filed 786 Child in Need of Care (CINC) cases.
 This number reflects a continued a trend of increased filings which started in 2008.
 CINC cases are divided into Truancy concerns, or not attending school as required by Kansas Law, and cases involving abuse, neglect or runaway type behaviors.
 Of the 786 cases filed, 225 were truancy related and 561 were based on abuse, neglect or dangerous conduct of the juvenile.
-A CINC case is initiated by a report to law enforcement or the Kansas State Department of Social and Rehabilitation Services (SRS), followed by an investigation and a referral the District Attorney’s Office.
+A CINC case is initiated by a report to law enforcement or the Kansas Department of Children and Family Services (DCF), followed by an investigation and a referral the District Attorney’s Office.
 Truancy referrals are made by the schools or school district.

 Just as in JO cases, there are several options early on in a case.
-Most CINC referrals are made to SRS (the local area SRS office is 913-826-7300).
-SRS must screen out these referrals and decide which ones merit further investigation.
+Most CINC referrals are made to DCF (the local area DCF office is 913-826-7300).
+DCF must screen out these referrals and decide which ones merit further investigation.
 In cases where criminal conduct is alleged (such as abuse), law enforcement will also be asked to help investigate and criminal action may be the result.
 If the allegations are such that the child could be "harmed", law enforcement has the authority to take the child into custody.
 In such cases, the court must hear the case within 72 hours to decide whether the child should remain in custody or go home while the CINC case is pending.
-In the great majority of cases, SRS works with the family without any court filing or intervention.
+In the great majority of cases, DCF works with the family without any court filing or intervention.

 If a CINC case is filed with the court, an attorney will be appointed to represent the child’s best interests.
 This attorney is called a guardian ad litem.
 The child’s parents or guardians are also authorized to retain an attorney to represent their interests.
 If the parents or guardians are deemed indigent, an attorney may be appointed on their behalf.